This post may contain affiliate links. Please read our disclosure policy.

 Enhance your cherry dump cake by serving it with ice cream, whipped cream, powdered sugar, or a fruit garnish.
 These additions will elevate the dessert and make it a fantastic choice for any party.

-Cherry Cobbler with Cake Mix storage
+Cherry Cobbler with Cake Mix Storage

 To store leftovers, cover the pan with a lid, plastic wrap or scoop the leftovers into an airtight container.